Madhushreevp/dopeDNA/Understanding_Series/01_Understanding 'Python'/README.md

      - when all statements are needed to be executed then use only 'if' for all conditions
      - else statement is optional in Python

+  * while(condition) :
+     - identation important
+     - if condition true then goes inside loop else not
+     - used for infinite loop

   ### NOTE :
         1. By default in python , number is in float datatype.
         2.  <code style="color : black">os.listdir()</code> : used for listing all files in directory